 In an international marketing class, the choice of plant location and the assessment of the local culture are important considerations in choosing a foreign target market and manufacturing site.
 Understanding that there are higher standards than laws to base business practices on and using that knowledge to formulate best business practices would help the class to formulate a good strategic business plan.

 In a class on ethics, it would be informational for the students to reflect on how they would handle the situation if someone was critically injured at their company.
-The students could be asked to write what their first response was to the reading of the incident, what did they imagine their first response would be and what should the company’s response be.
+The students could be asked to write what their first response was to the reading of the incident, what they imagine their first response would be and what should the company’s response be.

-1. What standard should an U. S. company use to set business practices when expanding into a new country overseas?
+1. What standard should an U. S. company use to set business practices when expanding into a new country overseas and France in particular?
+I could answer this question without reading the CI… so, maybe it needs reworking… Are you including Learning Objective 1 & 2 in this DQ?

 2. What information do you think a company should use to assess whether they should use business practices that are not yet part of the local standard of business practices?
+LO2 & 3?
+I could also answer this DQ without reading the CI.
+Foxus on France?

 3. The worker was partially at fault since he did not follow safety procedures.
 What responsibility should a firm have in trying to make sure that safety procedures are being followed in France and in the U. S.?
+LO 4? & 5

-4. What do the students think should be an adequate response to the incident in France by a U. S. company taking into consideration the effects of globalization on expectations?
+4. What do you think would be an adequate response to the incident in France by a U. S. company taking into consideration the effects of globalization on expectations?

 Answers to Questions